imrenyujing/imrenyujing.ggithubb.ioo/_texts/hello-jekyll-blog.md

 title: Hello jekyll blogs
 time: 29 March, 2020
 lastmodify: 29 March, 2020
+intro: I successfully "build" a personal blog with Jekyll and Github Pages.
+Still it's not optimal.
+Besides someday I may move to Wordpress.
 ---

 This is a "Hello World" blog for my new jekyll blog!